compose-spec/compose-spec/build.md

 ## Introduction

 The Compose specification is a platform-neutral way to define multi-container applications.
-A Compose implementation which focuses on running an application on a local machine will obviously need to alo support (re)building application from source.
+A Compose implementation which focuses on running an application on a local machine will obviously need to also support (re)building application from source.
 The Compose Build specification lets developers define the build process within a Compose file in a portable way.